orbingol/NURBS-Python/docs/visualization.rst

 --------

 The following figures are generated using `Matplotlib v2.1.0 <https://matplotlib.org>`_ from the outputs of the examples shared in the Examples_ repository.
-Please see :ref:`formats` section on details of CSV exporting capabilities.
+Please see :doc:`File Formats <file_formats>` section on details of CSV exporting capabilities.
 Visualization scripts can be found in the Examples_ repository under ``visualization`` directory.

 ex_surface01.py
 ~~~~~~~~~~~~~~~